-Some national fellowship programs are available to qualified graduate students in biochemistry.
+Some national fellowship programs are available to qualified graduate students in chemistry.
 These include those offered by the National Science Foundation and the Danforth Foundation.
 Application for these should be made early in the senior year of undergraduate school.
 A number of other types of financial aid are administered by the Graduate School or the Department.
-These include University of Colorado, Chancellor's, Conoco, Edward King, Dow, Shell, Huffman, and Argabright Fellowships.
-The Department also has several research fellowships, which are normally awarded to more advanced graduate students, although several biochemistry traineeships for first-year students are available.
-Students who submit a complete application for admission to the graduate program in biochemistry are automatically considered for all scholarships and fellowships for which they are eligible.
+The Department has several research fellowships, which are normally awarded to more advanced graduate students.
+Students who submit a complete application for admission to the graduate program in chemistry are automatically considered for all scholarships and fellowships for which they are eligible.
 Because a number of these competitive fellowships depend on results of the GRE exams, applicants are urged to provide GRE scores as early as possible.
-Further information about these opportunities is available from the Graduate Student Manager for the Department of Biochemistry.
+Further information about these opportunities is available from the Graduate Program Manager of the Department of Chemistry.